Nonprofit hiring: 4 strategies to meet the best candidate

 You can hire training consultants for specific skills or find nonprofit learning courses from online sources.
 Some training resources even allow your nonprofit to build its own materials, allowing you to create custom programs for new employees being onboarded and advanced technical lessons for higher-level employees.

 Your employees are an investment of your time and resources.
 You should plan to devote time and resources to finding the right ones.
-If you find you’re not having much luck, remember that hiring processes often depend on external factors such as the state of the economy or current trends in your industry.
+If you find you’re not having much luck, remember that nonprofit hiring processes often depend on external factors such as the state of the economy or current trends in your industry.
 This doesn’t mean the right candidate isn’t out there but rather that you should vary your recruiting approach to find qualified, diverse, and passionate candidates to join your cause.